Andoni Zubizarreta

 Andoni Zubizarreta Urreta (/eu/, /es/; born 23 October 1961) is a Spanish former professional footballer who played as a goalkeeper.

-The most capped player for the Spain national team for several years, he played with individual and team success for Athletic Bilbao and Barcelona (eight years with the latter, he would later work with the club in directorial capacities), appearing in more than 950 official professional matches during his club career and holding the records for most appearances and clean sheets in La Liga for several years.
+The most capped player for the Spain national team for several years, he played with individual and team success for Athletic Bilbao and Barcelona (eight years with the latter, he would later work with the club in directorial capacities), taking part in more than 1,000 official matches during his career and holding the records for most appearances (the first Spaniard to achieve the feat, since the time matches are recorded) and clean sheets in La Liga for several years.

 Zubizarreta represented Spain in seven major international tournaments, four World Cups and three European Championships, starting in six of those.
 He won the European Cup with Barcelona in 1992 and six La Liga titles, two with Athletic and four with Barcelona.